RyanLHicks/nuclear_reactors_power_bi/README.md

 - This section follows similar slicers from the previous section but the only difference is the years are now selectable.

-#### 🔍Intrepretation
+#### 🔍Interpretation

 If 1985 is selected without changing the status, we see that:
 - 18 countries were involved.
-- There was 40 total reactors built, which was the highest history has seen.
-If we switch over to operational we can see that 6 were taken offline when they were built in 1985.
+- There were 40 total reactors built, which was the highest in history.
+If we switch over to operational, we can see that 6 were taken offline when they were built in 1985.
 - An output of 40K MWE and 981 MWE per reactor.

 ## Conclusion